 Let’s start right at the beginning, what exactly do we mean when we talk about online training?
 The term ‘online training’ encompasses all learning that is conducted virtually, in an online setting.
 It’s basically any type of training that employees can do via a laptop, tablet or smartphone.

 On the flipside, face to face learning is training that is provided in person, whether that’s a one-on-one session or in a group setting.
 This type of learning is generally less flexible than online training, as it’s usually at a set time and place and cannot be accessed on-demand.

 Your learners want digital

 These days there is no question about it, your learners need digital.
-Organisations have to make the switch, often to survive.
+Organizations have to make the switch, often to survive.

 Your learners have long been telling you that they are ready to make the switch from face to face to online.
 Back in 2018 Bersin by Deloitte, Fosway and many more revealed the learning habits of modern professionals.
-Number 1 reason workers join an organisation is learning and 94% of employees say they would stay in a company if they invested in their learning and development.
+The number 1 reason workers join an organization is learning and 94% of employees say they would stay in a company if they invested in their learning and development.
 And, yet only 15% can access learning directly related to their jobs.